We work hard to take the mystery and complexity out of the audit process, and to ensure that your business is treated fairly.

-When your workers’ compensation policy is issued, the premium is based on estimated payroll amounts provided to us by you and your agent.
-A final audit is typically done at the end of an insurance cycle or when a policy is terminated to determine actual payroll and exposures for your business.
+When workers’ compensation policies are issued, the premium is based on the estimated payroll provided to us by you and your agent.
+A final audit is conducted at the end of your policy year (or when a policy is terminated) to determine the actual payroll and exposures your business had.
 Your premium may be adjusted as a result of the audit.
+If exposures have been overestimated, you will receive a billing credit.
 If exposures have been underestimated, an additional bill will be sent to you.
-If exposures have been overestimated, you will receive a billing credit.

 Types of Audits

-The type of your business or the size of your policy determines which type of audit method will be performed.
-We have two common audit methods:
+The type of your business and/or the size of your policy determines whether we audit by mail or on site:

-- Audit by Mail – We do everything we can to help you focus on your business.
+- By Mail — We do everything we can to help you focus on your business.
 So whenever possible, we conduct audits by mail.
 We send forms that ask for information about payroll, subcontractors, and similar items.
 With the proper records, a mail audit is easy to complete.
-Each form has clear instructions, but if you ever have any questions, please contact our premium audit professionals directly at (808) 524-3642 extension 431.
+Each form has clear instructions, and if you have questions, you can call our premium audit professionals at (808) 208-8340.

-- Audit on Site – On-site audits help us get to know you and your business better.
-They give us the opportunity to see your business at work and ensure that the employee classifications are accurate.
-A HEMIC auditor sets up an appointment to review your records on-site.
+- On Site — On-site audits help us get to know you and your business better.
+They give us the opportunity to see your business at work and to ensure that employee classifications are accurate.
+Your HEMIC auditor will set up an appointment to review your records on-site.
 He or she may also ask to review your business operations.

 Keep Good Records to Reduce Your Exposure — And Lower Costs

 The accuracy and integrity of an audit is based on the quality of information provided to us, as well as the proper application of industry and manual rules.
-The information you provide to us at audit is important and serves as a starting point to verify, validate and document our determinations.
-The following information is needed to perform your audit:
+The information you provide to us serves as a starting point to verify, validate and document our determinations:

 - Accounting ledgers